_images/SoccermaticsLogo.png

 Three ways to do this course

 Professionals: If you are a part of a footballing organisation, then it is possible to take this course as part of further education.
 The professional course has less formal requirements for entry, allowing your organisitaion to benefit from it.
 We help participants to work with their own data on the assignments.
-In 2022, we have a group of participants from the English FA on the course.
-The course will run for professionals in January 2023 and the cost is €1250 per person.
-Please email course@twelve.football for information.
+The course ran for professionals ran twice in 2023 and was attended by data scientists from Europes big leagues (including sevral from the Premier League), national organisations and clubs from all over the world.

 If you pass the Uppsala course, the professional course, or are issued with a certificate from the non-enrolled course, it is because you have shown the skills needed to be a football data scientist.
 This means that clubs can rely on the certificate when hiring data scientists.